Reimagining Urban Spaces. The 2024 Tbilisi Architecture Biennial Offers A New Vision Of City And Community

 Engaging Minds: Lectures and Guided Tours.
 Exhibitions.

 The Tbilisi Architecture Biennial 2024 included a variety of intellectually stimulating lectures and guided tours that deepened the public’s engagement in critical architectural and environmental issues.
 The opening of the Biennial on September 28th at the Hydrometeorology Institute included a keynote address by Philippe Rahm.
 He is known for his work in atmospheric architecture and sustainability.
-This lecture set the tone for the Biennial, which focuses on ecology and the role architecture plays in shaping our response to .
+This lecture set the tone for the Biennial, which focuses on ecology and the role architecture plays in shaping our response to climate change.
 His insights into energy geographies, and the impact architecture has on climate, resonated with many exhibitions, including ‘The weather is nice, let’s panic!’ and Unmapping Energy Geographies.

 Visitors can also enjoy guided tours such as ‘The River Wept Like a Wound Beast’, which offers curated walks through exhibits that highlight forgotten urban rivers and consequences of rapid urbanization.
 The guided walk through Tbilisi’s green spaces offered a unique opportunity for those curious about the city’s complex urban forest.